 Some of you would like more options to choose from.
 Fortunately, Unlocator allows you to do so if you set up the VPN connection manually.
 All the most advanced protocols, including OpenVPN, L2TP/IPSec, IKEv2, and WireGuard, are available if you set it up on your own without using the app to connect.

 Unlocator is based and operates from Denmark.
-This means that it doesn’t fall under the 14 eyes’ jurisdiction and sovereignty.
-Denmark has no mandatory data retention laws in place.
-Even if it does, this VPN service adopts the strict no-log policy, which means that it doesn’t gather data about their users in any way.
+This means that it falls under the 9 eyes’ jurisdiction and sovereignty.
+Denmark has mandatory data retention laws in place.
+However, this VPN service adopts the strict no-log policy, which means that it doesn’t gather data about its users in any way.
 That includes IP addresses, browsing activities, whatever you download or buy online, consumed bandwidth, and more.
 You are totally anonymous when you surf the Internet.

 Unlocator VPN hides your IP address when you’re connected.
 This step is very important to avoid tracking and remain undetected while surfing the web.
 It cloaks your IP and replaces it with a burrowed one upon connecting.
 Here’s my IP address once I connected to an Australian server using Unlocator VPN.